 No, it isn't.
 One of the major purposes of Jesus death and resurrection is to show God's love in saving and reconciling sinners (John 3:16-17, 2 Corinthians 5:14-21).
 God's righteousness is manifested by the "faith of Jesus Christ" (Romans 3:22), thereby enabling us to "be justified freely by his grace through the redemption that is in Christ Jesus" (Romans 3:24) in spite of having sinned and falling short of the glory of God (Romans 3:23).

 Jesus Christ came into the world to save sinners (1 Timothy 1:15), and it is through Jesus that God justifies ungodly people who do nothing meritorious (Romans 4:4-5).
 God saves people while they are without strength (Romans 5:6), shows His love to people while they are still in sins (Romans 5:8), and reconciles people while they are still enemies (Romans 5:10), guaranteeing that they will be saved from wrath through Him by His blood (Romans 5:9).
-This is all to the glory of God so that no one may boast in His presence (Ephesians 2:7-9).
+This is all to show the riches of God's grace and make it impossible for anyone to boast in His presence (Ephesians 2:7-9).